 Expect to pay $300 to $600 dollars for a used US Sabot.

 The one boat will last a skipper’s entire SBSSA career or until ready to sail on the O’Pen Skiff, RS Tera and RS Feva.
 The US Sabot can then be resold.
 Boats can also be rented directly from SBSSA.

 We have an arrangement with the City in which we can store our boats in a series of storage sheds we refer to as our “condos,” right on the beach next to the launch ramp.
 There is a fee of $175 per year, and one work day at the beginning of the season to paint and repair the condos.

 Do the parents of the sailors need to know how to sail?

 No!
 It helps, of course, but there are many parents in the Association who do not sail.
-While we have regular “hut meetings” in which we teach young skippers the fundamentals of sailing and the racing rules, most of the learning takes place out on the water while the skipper is a Novice.
+While we have instructional and “hut meetings” in which we teach young skippers the fundamentals of sailing and the racing rules, most of the learning takes place out on the water while the skipper is a Novice.
 Those parents who do not sail will want to make arrangements with an experienced adult or older skipper (many alumni are available for hire) who can go out with the Novice during these crucial early sailing days and provide on-the-water instruction.
 There is usually no problem in finding someone who can help out.
 And many non-sailing parents have been inspired to learn to sail themselves so as not to be left behind by their kids!
-Some parents decide to learn at the same time as they teach their kids as this is not too difficult and fun.
+Some parents decide to learn to sail with their children; it’s a great bonding experience, and a lot of fun.